tinacms/tina.io/content/docs/advanced/configuring-field-plugin.md

 ---
-title: Changing a field's field plugin
+title: Configuring a field
 id: '/docs/advanced/configuring-field-plugin'
+next: '/docs/advanced/extending-field-plugin'
 ---

 When we add a field to our Tina schema, this field will be editable through a field plugin in the sidebar.
 The type of field plugin will change depending on properties like `type`, `isBody`, `list`, `options`, etc.